mapbox/mbtiles-geostats/README.md

 # MBTiles Geostats

-Generate a geostats JSON object from a series of Mapbox Vector Tile gzipped buffers.
+Generate a tilestats/geostats JSON object from a series of Mapbox Vector Tile gzipped buffers.

 :warning: **This library under development!
 Please expect breaking API changes prior to a 1.x release.** :warning: